bluestone-live/coding-challenge/README.md

 Before writing the actual code, we encourage you to **create a small design document** and share it with the team by making a pull request on GitHub.
 This document should consist of key design approaches and key trade-offs.
 Please avoid writing an overly detailed design document.
 Use this document to make sure the team can provide design feedback and demonstrate that you have investigated the problem space to provide a reasonable design.

-Fork this repo, split your code submission using pull requests and give the team an opportunity to review the PRs.
-A good “rule of thumb” to follow is that the final PR submission is adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.

-Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
-You are spending your time on this.
-We are going to contribute our time too.
+After we approved your design, you can fork this repo and start implementation.
+Split your code submission using pull requests and give the team an opportunity to review the PRs.
+A good “rule of thumb” to follow is that each PR submission is adding a small feature set.
+Our team will do the best to review your submitted pull requests in a reasonable time frame.

-After the final submission, the interview team will assemble and vote using +1, -2 anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.

-If there is a positive result for submission, we will schedule you phone interviews with each member of the interview team.
-After the calls, the interview team will vote again using the same voting mechanism.

-If there is a positive result for phone interviews, we will collect one/two references and work out the other details.
-After reference collection, we will send you an offer.

-In case of a negative score result, we will contact you and send a list of the key observations from the team that affected the result.
-Please don’t be discouraged.
-Our code review process is focused on the submission, not the candidate and we will be excited for you to take another challenge at a later time if you feel you have addressed our comments!
+If you submission is accepted, we will schedule you a phone interview with the team.
+In the case of rejection, please don’t be discouraged.
+You are welcome to take another challenge at a later time.

-### Code and project ownership

-This is a test challenge and we have no intent of using the code you have submitted in production.
-This is your work, and you are free to do whatever you’d like with it.

 ### Trade-offs